Keatext's different filters are essential tools for discovering actionable insights, identifying trends and diving deeper into the data.

 The sentiments act as filters.
 Each of these sentiment has a checkbox.
 For example, if you only want to see Problems, you can select the Problems checkbox and deselect the remaining options.

-If you want to see all the categories, click “Sentiments” in the upper left.
+If you want to see all the categories, click “Reset” in the upper left.

 Use the adjustable Correlations chart in the Topics view to find more Sentiment insights